Sakshamoo17/satya/README.md

 # satya
-Different website with many effect and good features
+Different website with many effect and good features.